WCoetser/Trl.Serialization/readme.md

 * They do not support pointers
 * They cause duplication of information
 * They are not self-transformative
-* Expressing computation is enweildly
+* Expression trees are enweildly
 * Local method invocation and named constants (ex.
 PI)

 _Trl.Serialization_ aims to adress these issues and create a compact human readable general-purpose data representation system based on the definition of terms.
 These _terms_ should be familiar to any programmer because they are basically strings, numbers, and function symbols.